sgs-robotics-team/Fury/README.md

 Rules:
 - When you commit please add a message so that we know what you have changed.
 - Please do not change or delete files that you are not dealing with although you will have access to them.
-- Before commiting, please send out a message everyone to get the ok.
+- Please work within your branch.
+(A branch is a workspace that you can commit in and not change the actual files.
+- Once you are completed everything in your branch, commit it to the master branch once you get the ok from everyone.